CapnDev-Git/CapnDev-Git/README.md

 # Welcome! 👋🌐

 Greetings!
 I'm Eliott, a 20-year-old Computer Science student at EPITA (Paris, France).
-Currently working at Nestlé, Kobe, Japan in the Data Engineering field.
 I'm deeply engaged in exploring diverse tools, undertaking challenging school projects, and pursuing personal and professional endeavors with fervor.

 ## About Me ℹ️